tungtrinh595-wq/QuizApp/README.md

 ---

 🌍 Deployment
-This app is deployed on Render using Free Tier.
+This app is deployed on Render using Free Tier (which can delay requests by 50 seconds or more)

 | Service   | Type           | URL                                     |
 |-----------|----------------|-----------------------------------------|